phillip-kruger/phillip-kruger.github.io/_posts/2020-06-09-supersonic_subatomic_graphql.md

     </dependency>
 ```

+NOTE: At the moment, the example application created is a JAX-RS application.
+There is [some work in progress](https://github.com/quarkusio/quarkus/issues/8134) to allow extensions
-NOTE: You can remove the `quarkus-resteasy` dependency as we do not need JAX-RS.
+to define custom examples application, but until then we always get a JAX-RS application.
+You can remove the `quarkus-resteasy` dependency as we do not need JAX-RS.

 ## Your first GraphQL Endpoint.